Police Story 2: Plot

 Ka-Kui is praised for his efforts, and he is reinstated and assigned to solve the case of the bombing.
 Ka-Kui plants a covert listening device in the mall property company's office to try to learn more about the bombers.
 This leads to a suspect who is a deaf-mute and is a fierce martial artist and explosives expert.

 The bombing gang (four men consisting of the leader Tall Pau Hung aka The Polar Bear, Ken, and the two bomb experts, one of them being deaf-mute), also aware that the police are on to them, plan a simultaneous bombing of the property company and the police headquarters.
 They double their ransom demand to $20 million and kidnap May, luring Ka-Kui into a trap in which he is strapped with an explosive vest and forced to pick up the extortion money from the property company.

 After picking up the money, Ka-Kui tells the gang that they are being followed and split up.
 Ka-kui, still holding the ransom, is able to drive his car into a tunnel so that the bomb he is wearing cannot be activated and he strips it off.
-He then goes to rescue May, who is being held in a warehouse full of fireworks.
+He then goes to rescue May, who is being held tied up and gagged in a warehouse full of fireworks.

 After defeating other gang members, Ka-Kui again faces the deaf-mute man, who throws large bang snaps at him.
-Ka-Kui is unable to beat him hand-to-hand, but then gains the upper hand with brutally retaliation on the mute man by using his own bang snaps against him, and throwing him off a third story catwalk onto a pile of plastic drums below.
+Ka-Kui is unable to beat him hand-to-hand, but then gains the upper hand by using his own bang snaps against him, and throwing him off a third story catwalk onto a pile of plastic drums below.
 Ka-Kui then rescues May and departs the warehouse, just as it explodes in a huge ball of fire.